ultimatecoder/ultimatecoder.github.io/_posts/2019-01-14-fstrings-yet-another-string-formatter-in-python.md

 name = "Jay"
 print(f"Hello {name}")
 ```

-[ TODO: Find, Are there any tool avilable to convert all a formatted strings to
-Fstrings?]

 In my view, this option of string formation is more concise and readable than
 all other options.
 I advise migrating your code to Fstrings if your Python